GioBVVF/postgres_db_pkg/roles/postgresTask4DBA/README.md

 ```
 new_database: newdatabase
-tbs_mount_dir: /pgsql_tsdata/tbs/ # If use tablespaces you can indicate here mounting point
 default_tablespace: ts_{{new_database}}_data
 subnet_from_client: # Network/Host can be enebled to connecto to bu User _web and _owner
   - subnet: 192.168.0.0/16